-At our school all children are continually assessed in a variety of ways and this information is reviewed every term at Pupil Progress Meetings (PPM).
+At our school, all children are continually assessed in a variety of ways and this information is reviewed every term at a Pupil Progress Meeting (PPM).

-At these meetings the class teacher, LSA, SENCO and a member of the SLT discuss the progress of all children in the class and compare against both age-related expectations, and prior attainment.
-The children's general development is also discussed, including aspects of their social and emotional wellbeing, and any information and concerns from parents is taken into account.
+At these meetings, the class teacher, LSA, SENCO and a member of the SLT discuss the progress of all children in the class and compare against both age-related expectations, and prior attainment.
+The children's general development is also discussed, including aspects of their social and emotional wellbeing, and any information and concerns from parents are taken into account.